 The tactics however, are not just about content, SEO, multi channel and social media marketing, its much wider than that and why it gets frustrating when you hear people talk about digital transformation as if it were just the domain of marketing.
 We’ve gone far beyond that.
 Haven’t we?

-So lets look at the tactics required, enterprise wide, to deliver a fully operational, benefit driven transformation programme.
+So lets look at the tactics required, charity wide, to deliver a fully operational, benefit driven transformation programme.

 - Digital Strategy -a clearly defined strategy with a tactical roadmap and business case that shows when goals will be delivered and benefits achieved.